 The OFA performs hip and elbow preliminary evaluations on dogs that were under 24 months of age at the time of radiograph.
 For certification purposes, the animal must be at least 24 months of age to be eligible.

 Each radiograph submitted must have positive permanent identification within the film that ties the radiograph to the application.
 This should include at a minimum the animal’s name and/or number, the name of the veterinarian or clinic, and the date of the radiograph.
 If this information is missing or is illegible, the radiograph and application will be returned to the vet without being processed.
 This requirement also applies to digital radiographs.
-For digital radiographs, data overlay files are not accepted.
 The required data must appear within the image without the use of any specific viewing software.
 To ensure integrity of the image, digital images are ONLY ACCEPTED directly from the veterinarian – NO digital owner submissions are accepted.